 Sooner or later, one of the students or attendees pops the question, what is the mouse for?
 I explain with a story...

 For years scientists wanted to learn how smart mice were.
-So they devised these wooden mazes for the mouse to travel through and finally the he or she mouse would find the two pieces of corn at the end of the maze.
+So they devised these wooden mazes for the mice to travel through and finally the he or she mouse would find the two pieces of corn at the end of the maze.

 The mice were smart.
 The first time it took 50 seconds to negotiate the maze, the second time it took 30 seconds, and on the third try the mouse screamed through at less than 10 seconds.